Space (Jimmy Cauty album)

 Space is a 1990 ambient house concept album by Jimmy Cauty under the alias Space.
 Originally intended to be The Orb's debut album, Space was refactored for release as a solo album following Cauty's departure from that group.
 Space was independently released on KLF Communications, the record label formed to distribute the work of Cauty's other project, The KLF.

 Origins

-Space began as a collaboration between Dr. Alex Paterson and Jimmy Cauty, the original line-up of The Orb.
+Space was originally a collaboration between Alex Paterson and Jimmy Cauty, the original line-up of The Orb.
 Cauty's record label KLF Communications planned to release it as The Orb's debut album, but when Cauty left The Orb in April 1990 to concentrate on producing music as The KLF with Bill Drummond, he took the recordings with him.
 Reworked to remove Paterson's contributions, the album was released by KLF Communications in July 1990 as an eponymous album, with Cauty alone receiving credit.